Sunset view of downtown Calgary.

 RouteDistanceDriving Time

 Along the quickest route, the road trip from Vancouver to Calgary spans around 970 kilometers and takes 10 hours and 20 minutes, not accounting for weather conditions.
-Aside from the occasional winding mountain turns, the four-lane Trans-Canada Highway makes this drive straightforward no matter the season.
+Aside from the occasional winding mountain turns, the four-lane Trans-Canada Highway makes this drive straightforward regardless of season.

 A scenic view of the Bow River